 What is South Watch?

 South Watch is an initiative developed by the South Side Community Council (SSCC) and the South Side Slopes Neighborhood Association (SSSNA) to address various community issues in a systematic way.
-Residents meet monthly with the following officials:
+Residents meet monthly with the following officials to discuss community issues/problems and work towards solutions:

 - Zone 3 police